 - Pour vodka into a spray bottle and spritz the clothes.
 The vodka will evaporate and take away the odor with it.

 - Leave your clothes to air out in a sunny spot with plenty of airflow.
 Don’t use this tip on dark clothes, however—sunlight can lead to fading.

 Arm & Hammer Pure Baking Soda

 This pantry staple fights all those musty odors.

 Remove odors with a pre-treatment harnessing the natural power of this simple ingredient.

 A reusable spray bottle is a must for all your favorite laundry hacks.

-Ridding your fall clothes of wrinkles is easier than you think.
-Since your fall clothes that get wrinkled are probably sturdy items like jackets, sweaters, and coats, your best bet is to use a fabric steamer, like the PurSteam Garment Steamer.
+Ridding your clothes of wrinkles is easier than you think.
+Since your clothes that get wrinkled are probably sturdy items like jackets, sweaters, dress clothes, and coats, your best bet is to use a fabric steamer, like the PurSteam Garment Steamer.
 Follow the directions on your steamer for best results; it will typically involve holding the steamer right up against or a couple of inches away from the wrinkled area and pressing a “steam” button.

 PurSteam Garment Steamer